 To learn more about the purpose of this study and to find out who can join, please click here to visit ClinicalTrials.gov for a full clinical trial description.

-Researchers want to find the best dose of LY4052031 to treat people with advanced solid tumors.
-The people in this study have metastatic solid tumors that came back or keep growing after treatment.
-In addition, their tumors make a protein called Nectin-4, which plays a role in cancer growth.
+Researchers want to find the best dose of CB-011 to treat multiple myeloma.
+The people in this study have multiple myeloma that keeps growing even after treatment.

 The purpose of this study is to find the highest dose of the investigational immunotherapy drug TJ033721 that can be given safely in people with advanced cancers of the pancreas, esophagus, stomach, or junction between the esophagus and stomach.
 TJ033721 is an antibody that binds to Claudin 18.2, a protein expressed on some cancers cells, and to 4-1BB, a protein found on immune cells.
 TJ033721 may strengthen the immune system's ability to fight cancer cells by activating a patient's own cells to destroy the tumor.
 It is given intravenously (by vein).